 Cafe KOKO, Camden

-The new celebrity hot spot gracing north London is Cafe KOKO, a lively day-to-night eatery and music venue in Camden, situated behind London’s iconic KOKO.
+The celebrity hot spot gracing north London is Cafe KOKO, a lively day-to-night eatery and music venue in Camden, situated behind London’s iconic KOKO.
 Serving up soulful Italian cooking with a modern twist by executive chef, Andreas Engberg, (from La Petite Maison) expertly curated music creates the most chic, cool vibe for any type of outing.

 It's no wonder Stormzy recently had his birthday at the Cafe KOKO, we'd be there every night mingling with London's coolest crowd if we could.